4 days in Malta without a car

 Public transportation in Malta

 The first thing you should know is that in Malta driving takes place on the left side (like in the UK for example).
 Second, the island is pretty small, so there’s quite a lot of traffic.
-For these reasons, I’d recommend visiting the island by public transportation.
+For these reasons, I’d recommend visiting the island by public transportation, instead of renting a car.

 Malta has a very good bus network, so you’ll most likely be able to hit every location on your travel list by riding the bus.
 You need to keep in mind however that in more remote areas, the connection times are usually longer.
 Also, the buses are sometimes a bit loose with their schedule.

-Important!
-You need to flag down the buses, otherwise, you might have the unpleasant surprise that they won’t stop.
-We actually had this happen to us as we were on our way to Popeye’s village: our connecting bus went past us, as we were waiting at the bus stop.
+We actually had this happen to us on our way to Popeye’s village: our connecting bus passed by us, as we were waiting at the bus stop.
 We later noticed people were flagging the buses down when they wanted to board, so we started doing it too.

 How many days should you spend in Malta?